Shuang Xuetao

-Shuang Xuetao (双雪涛; born September 8, 1983 in Shenyang), is a contemporary Chinese novelist.
+Shuang Xuetao (双雪涛; born September 8, 1983, in Shenyang) is a contemporary Chinese novelist.
 He graduated from the Jilin University School of Law.

 In 2010, Shuang happened to see that the newly established China Times International Chinese-language Film and Fiction Award was seeking submissions.
 An employee of the Liaoning branch of the China Development Bank at the time, he wrote his first novel, Gargoyle in just 20 days, winning the award.
 In 2012, Shuang was shortlisted for the 14th Taipei Literature Awards, winning a cash-prize of 200,000 NTD, becoming the first mainland Chinese author to win the prize.
 That same year, Shuang quit his job to devote himself to writing full-time.
 In 2015, he left Shenyang to attend further studies in creative writing at Renmin University in Beijing.

 Since 2016, Shuang has published the novels Tianwu's Account, Era of the Deaf and Dumb and the short story collections The Aviator, The Hunter, among other works.
-The short story "Assassinate the Novelist", included in the collection The Aviator, has been adapted into a film of the same name, directed by Ning Hao.
+The short story "Assassinate the Novelist", included in the collection The Aviator, has been adapted into a film of the same name, directed by Lu Yang.

 His short story collection Moses on the Plain was translated into English as Rouge Street: Three Novellas by Jeremy Tiang, and published by the Metropolitan Books imprint of Henry Holt and Company in April 2022.
+The book is credited with initiating the Dongbei renaissance in Chinese literature.